CHICAGO — Chris Birk doesn’t sugarcoat the need for computer security.

 “No matter what the source, cyber threats are a massive threat,” Birk says.
 He pointed to the findings of cybersecurity firm Acronis, which found that, in 2020, 31% of global companies were attacked by cybercriminals at least once per day, and more than1,000 had sensitive data stolen and publicly leaked by ransomware gangs.

 Being aware of the problem is the first step in finding solutions.
 By investing in backup equipment, implementing solid security measures and training employees, Birk says, companies can protect themselves and their data from those looking to exploit any potential weak spots.

-Check back Thursday for the conclusion, where Birk discusses ways to protect your company, your data and your customers from the threat of cybercrime.
+Click HERE for the Part 2, where Birk discusses ways to protect your company, your data and your customers from the threat of cybercrime.